Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 5 April 2023:
+- Duplication Task is now completed
+- Working on TinyMCE in remaining components
+- Working on PDF Tool for duplication changes

 ### 4 April 2023:
 - Linked Party Duplication in Investment and Risk Planning is done
 - Duplication Task started on BA Risk Form